jonathanconway/conwy/articles/visualising-execution-flows/visualising-execution-flows.md

   ---|return values| Class1::method
 ```

-## Repeated calls, closures, indirect calls and line numbers
+## Representing closures and indirect calls

 Thusfar we've use the `Class::method` format to reference the callers and callees.
-This works reasonably well for classical OO code-bases written in Java, C#, ECMASript, etc.
+This should work reasonably well for classical OO code-bases written in Java, C#, Swift etc.

 But what if we want to reference code in other ways, such as named closures, for languages written in Javascript, Typescript, etc.?